CheckPointSW/CloudGuardIaaS/terraform/aws/modules/tap/README.md

   key_name = var.key_name
 }
 ```
+From your example directory's command line -
+* Run 'terraform plan' to generate and show an execution plan
+* Run 'terraform apply' to initiate deployment and build the TAP infrastructure
+* Run 'terraform destroy' to destroy the terraform-managed infrastructure

+> Find Terraform commands doc [here](https://www.terraform.io/docs/commands/index.html).

 This module creates a Check Point TAP Gateway instance in the VPC specified by the user,
 along with traffic mirror filter and target, and two lambda functions: TAP Lambda and TAP Termination Lambda.